POOYASP2/operating-system-notes/Introduction to FreeRTOS.md

 So we deep going about the files of the kernel:

 ![alt text](attachments/section-7/free-rtos-kernel.png)
-_notes, we have another architecture independent folder inside the portable which is `MemMang`_

 In general, FreeRTOS codes and folders separate between our two needs.